karlh001/archiveguard/README.md

 ## About

 Archive Guardian (AG) is a light-weight python command line utility designed to check file (object) integrity within a directory structure.
 The hash of the object is stored with the object to check next time the program is run.
-The meta data file keeps the name of the object plus the extension .aghash0.
+The meta data file keeps the name of the object plus the extension [.aghash0](https://github.com/karlh001/archiveguardian/wiki/aghash0-Extension).

 It is best used for static objects, such as pictures, archived documents and audio.
-An excellent use case is on hard drives infrequently accessed.
-Further use could be to run the command, then upload objects with hash file to the cloud to ensure nothing has changed should you need to restore the objects.
+An excellent use case is on hard drives infrequently accessed as a backup or archive disk.
+Another use is for checking cloud integrity: run the command, then upload objects with hash file to the cloud to ensure nothing has changed should you need to restore the objects.

 After the hash has been produced, further execution of the program will result in the object being hashed and check against the existing hash.
 Best way to test is run the program, make a chance to the object and run again to see the failed output.

-Run periodically to check the integrity of your static archive or backup.
+Run [periodically](https://github.com/karlh001/archiveguardian/wiki/Schedule-Run) to check the integrity of your static archive or backup.

 ## Requirements

-Runs on Linux x64
+Runs on Linux x64.
+[Click here](https://github.com/karlh001/archiveguardian/wiki/OS-Tested) for versions tested on.

-Python3 required version 3.10.
-Python is generally installed by default on many Linux distributions.

-> sudo apt install python3
+5.1 MB disk space.

 ## How it works